-South Tyneside NHS Foundation Trust’s Pharmacy Department provides services to patients cared for at South Tyneside District Hospital, St Clare’s Hospice and those cared for by our Community Services across Gateshead, South Tyneside and Sunderland.
+South Tyneside NHS Foundation Trust’s Pharmacy Department provides services to patients cared for at South Tyneside District Hospital and those cared for by our Community Services across Gateshead, South Tyneside and Sunderland.

 Pharmacy's role is to support the safe and effective use of medicines for all our patients.
 We do this through teams of highly trained pharmacists, pharmacy technicians, pharmacy dispensing assistants, pharmacy assistants, information analysts, clerical officers and porters, who specialise in different aspects of medicines use.
 You will meet our pharmacists and pharmacy technicians on the ward where they work with doctors and nurses to ensure patients are given the correct medication on the wards.